-$^{^{31}}$ In the unreported set of tests, we conducted the delinquency and foreclosure analysis separately.
+$^{33}$ In the unreported set of tests, we conducted the delinquency and foreclosure analysis separately.
 We find the results quantitatively and qualitatively similar to those reported in Table 7.

-We have shown that AMCs lend to ex ante lower-quality borrowers that are more likely to default ex post.
+We have shown evidence consistent with AMCs lending to ex ante lower-quality borrowers that are more likely to default ex post.
 One can argue, however, that the within-BHC results are based on about 30% of financial intermediaries engaged in mortgage lending and, thus, are not necessarily representative.
 In this section, we consider a broad sample of ZIP code-specific borrower defaults to establish the generality of our conclusions.
-Specifically, we deviate from the within-BHC framework and evaluate the combined effect of IMCs and AMCs on ZIP code-level delinquency and foreclosure rates available for a representative sample of U.S. ZIP codes.
+Specifically, we deviate from the within-BHC framework and evaluate whether IMCs and AMCs lending is associated with higher ZIP code-level delinquency and foreclosure rates.
 This analysis allows us to quantify the economic effect of unregulated MC lending on borrowers' defaults.